brenolf/polyjuice/README.md

 `$ polyjuice --jshint=.jshintrc --jscs=.jscsrc > .eslintrc`

+You can also check which rules have been discarded by adding `--discarded` or `-d` to your command.

 ## Contributing
 Contributions are always welcome!
 If you want to have a better understanding about the conversion files, I encourage you to take a look at [the conversion page](/doc/DICTIONARIES.md).
 You can also check the rules discarded when [parsing JSCS](/doc/JSCS.md) and when [parsing JSHint](/doc/JSHINT.md).